Glitter (soundtrack): Project delay

 Following the heavy media coverage surrounding Carey's publicized breakdown and hospitalization, Virgin Records and 20th Century Fox delayed the release of Glitter, as well as its soundtrack of the same name.
 The announcement was made on August 9, 2001, that both the soundtrack and the film would be postponed three weeks, respectively from August 21 to September 11, and from August 31 to September 21.
 When asked regarding the motives behind the delay, Nancy Berry, vice chairman of Virgin Music Group Worldwide, addressed Carey's personal and physical condition:

 Mariah is looking forward to being able to participate in both her album and movie projects and we are hopeful that this new soundtrack release date will allow her to do so.
 She has been making great recovery progress, and continues to grow stronger every day.
 Virgin Music Worldwide continues to give its absolute commitment and support to Mariah on every level.

-When discussing the project's weak commercial reaction, Carey blamed the terrorist attacks of September 11.
-Carey made specific remarks regarding the album's commercial failure stating, "I released it on September 11, 2001.
+When discussing the project's weak commercial reaction, Carey blamed the September 11 attacks.
+Carey made specific remarks regarding the album's commercial failure, stating: "I released it on September 11, 2001.
 The talk shows needed something to distract from 9/11.
 I became a punching bag.
 I was so successful that they tore me down because my album was at number 2 instead of number 1.
 The media was laughing at me and attacked me."
 Vulture writer Matthew Jacobs noted that, "two dynamics were working against [the film] at once: post-9/11, Americans simply weren't going to the movies, and certainly not to see what had been framed as a slice of celebrity fluff".